The Cause and Cure of Human Struggle

 When Your Beliefs Match Closely to the Truth of Reality

 Congruence is achieved when our version of the truth closely aligns with reality.
 A child by nature, knows very little about the world.
 As a person grows and matures, they learn about a great many things.
 As you will discover in our example of Santa in the Projective Level of development, that children who believe in Santa are Incongruent.
 Their belief does not match with reality.
 The Congruence Phase describes how we have been transformed, by the fact that we face paradoxes throughout life.
 We start out life by relying on others to help us resolve our life challenges but then grow in our ability to solve them on our own.
 We gain maturity in our efficiency to solve problems which grows our base knowledge of how to solve paradoxes, that then help us to get to the truth quicker and more reliably.
-Furthermore, we can develop Congruence in general as well as in very specific areas of study.
-A person who has become an expert on some subject, has achieved a high degree of congruency in regard to that subject.
+Furthermore, we can develop Congruence in general, as well as in very specific areas of study.
+A person who has become an expert on some subject, has achieved a high degree of congruence in regard to that subject.

 Want to Know More?